 DOHERTY’S PERFORMANCE WAS SLURRED AND STUMBLED AND WITH HIS RECENT SPIKE INACTIVITY AND HOTEL BUSINESS VENTURE, THE UNLIKELY LAD ISN’T SHOWING NO SIGNS HE WILL EVER BECOME PREDICTABLE.

-Peter Doherty has never been fond of the quiet life.
+Peter Doherty has never been fond of a quiet life.
 Even now, as the on-off Libertines frontman moves into his 40s, his name is never far from the headlines.
 With controversy as his shadow, Doherty lives somewhat of a haunted, hedonistic lifestyle.
 He is a man with daemons but his optimism shines through.
 He is driven by self-expression and, despite the aggressive tone he comes with, Doherty’s a sensitive soul.
-In interviews he is off the cuff but undeniably quick witted and unconventionally charming.
+In interviews he is off the cuff but undeniably quick-witted and unconventionally charming.

 Since 1997, Peter Doherty has been building a notorious reputation layered with scandals and fuelled by hard drugs.
 From his turbulent friendship with Carl Barat to his heavily publicised engagement to model Kate Moss, Doherty forms explosive friendships.
 As his fame took off, so did his legal troubles as his name gets linked to various deaths of his acquaintances and drug charges start mounting up.

 Throughout the years, Doherty has made many attempts to conquer his additions with stints in various rehabilitation centres throughout the world but none have ever had the desired impact.
 When Doherty speaks about his troubles with substance abuse, it’s clear he puts himself on trial for his actions and is deeply aware of the consequences.